 Enable Android Debug Bridge

 Sandbox Clover Station will not allow debugging via USB.
 In order to use ADB with a sandbox Station device, you must connect via Wi-Fi, as described in the next section.
-Sandbox Clover Station already has the tcpip port set to 5555.
+Clover Station already has the tcpip port set to 5555.

 Android Debug Bridge (ADB) can be used to access your developer kit device directly via the included USB cable or via Wi-Fi as described below.
 To enable your PC to recognize the device you must add